-- 4.14 The sufficiency of the RF and other financial resources is ascertained through stress testing.
+4.18 The sufficiency of the RF and other financial resources is ascertained through stress testing.
 HKCC conducts daily stress testing against HKCC Participants' open positions taking into consideration the projected risk exposure of the RF and prevailing market conditions.
-The risk exposure of the RF is assessed with reference to two key assumptions: - (a) price movements ( $\pm 20\%$ for key markets); and - (b) default of the single largest HKCC Participant and the fifth largest HKCC Participant. - 4.15 Moreover, HKCC evaluates stress testing of the HSI futures market at the highest historical price movement of $\pm 25\%^{19}$ on a daily basis to monitor the adequacy of the RF together with other financial resources.
-Stress testing results are reported to HKEx's senior management on a daily basis, to the SFC on a weekly basis and to the RMC on a monthly basis. - 4.16 Based on the daily stress testing results, HKCC will demand additional Variable Contributions from HKCC Participants if the RF size is assessed to be insufficient for three consecutive business days.
+The risk exposure of the RF is assessed with reference to two key assumptions:

+- (a) price movements18 (±20% for key markets); and - (b) default of the single largest HKCC Participant and the fifth largest HKCC Participant. - 4.19 Moreover, HKCC evaluates stress testing of the HSI futures market at the highest historical price movement of ±25%19 on a daily basis to monitor the adequacy of the RF together with other financial resources.
+Stress testing results are reported to HKEX's senior management on a daily basis, to the SFC on a weekly basis, to the Risk Committee and the RMC on a quarterly basis. - 4.20 Based on the daily stress testing results, HKCC will demand additional Variable Contributions from HKCC Participants if the risk exposure of the RF exceeds 80% of the sum of the existing RF size and the CAC for two consecutive business days.
 HKCC also re-calculates the required RF size on the first business day of every month based on the maximum daily stress testing results in the most recent 20 business days.
+In both ad hoc and monthly reviews, a buffer equivalent to 25% of the maximum risk exposure calculated in the most recent 20 business days is incorporated in determining the required RF size.
 The share of Variable Contribution of each HKCC Participant is determined with reference to HKCC Participants' share of average net Margin liabilities in the most recent 20 business days.
 HKCC provides reports to HKCC Participants of their required RF Contributions following each monthly and ad hoc review.
 HKCC informs them of the total HKCC Participants' required Variable Contributions resulting from stress testing via circulars after each review.
-The required Variable Contributions are collected on the third business day from the date of the notification. - 4.17 HKCC reviews its stress testing model monthly to assess the appropriateness of the adopted assumptions, parameters and scenarios, taking into consideration the latest market dynamics such as local and international market conditions, participant default events and new HKFE products and/or trading arrangements.
+The required Variable Contributions are collected on the third business day from the date of the notification.20 - 4.21 HKCC reviews its stress testing model monthly to assess the appropriateness of the adopted assumptions, parameters and scenarios, taking into consideration the latest market dynamics such as local and international market conditions, participant default events and new HKFE products and/or trading arrangements.
 This review will be conducted more frequently when the market is unusually volatile, less liquid or when the

-&lt;sup>18 The price movement assumptions for HKCC products:
+18 The price movement assumptions for HKCC products: